-3 Workforce Essentials: Quality Data for High-Performing NLP
+3 Data Annotation Workforce Essentials: Quality Data for High-Performing NLP

 1. Context and domain knowledge

-Domain and context capabilities are significantly limited with crowdsourced teams because they’re anonymous and don’t have access to the peer learning provided by other workers performing the same tasks or the benefit of aggregated lessons over time.
+Domain and context capabilities are significantly limited with crowdsourced teams because they’re anonymous and don’t have access to peer learning or the benefit of aggregated lessons over time.
 You will get higher quality data with managed teams that become familiar with your data and increase their context and domain expertise with ongoing work on your project.

 2. Smart tool choice

-3. Seamless blend of tech and people in the loop
+3. Seamless blend of tech and humans in the loop

 Annotation for NLP is not a fixed process; it will change over time, and you’ll want the agility to incorporate improvements as you go.
 Reliability and trust are key factors to identify in your workforce solution.
 Look for a team that provides a closed feedback loop, where you have a single point of communication with your annotation team.
-Strong communication between your development team and the data workers who are establishing ground truth for your models is critical here; it will ensure better model performance, accelerating deployments and with it, your ability to bring solutions to market.
+Strong communication between your development team and the data analysts who are establishing ground truth for your models is critical here; it will ensure better model performance, accelerate deployments, and allow you to bring solutions to market faster.

 Your Data Annotation Workforce Makes All the Difference

 With any AI project, but with NLP especially, your workforce choice can mean the difference between winning the race to market or running out of steam before you ever finish.
 If you want to develop a high-performing NLP model, you need a strategic approach to your data production that includes processes, tools, and reliable people who are accountable for delivering high-quality datasets and who function as an extension of your development team.

 If you want more ideas to bring your NLP solutions to market faster, check out our Ultimate Guide to NLP.
 To get more information on how CloudFactory can help you with text and audio annotation, labeling, tagging, classification, and sentiment analysis contact us!